earthsteading/Performance-Solutions/weatherproofing-earthship.md

 Included in this section:

-1. Building description of the proposed project and structure(s);
+ * Building description of the proposed project and structure(s);
-2. Documentation for construction project: architectural drawings and consultant reports; and,
+ * Documentation for construction project: architectural drawings and consultant reports; and,
-3. Guidance documents including: NCC/BCA, relevant legislation and prescribed procedures.
+ * Guidance documents including: NCC/BCA, relevant legislation and prescribed procedures.
-    1. Building Description
+ * Building Description

 The existing building is located at 229 Dingley Dell Road, Mollonghip Victoria 3352.
 The project includes the construction of a single Class 1a residential dwelling.

-## B. Documentation
+## A. Documentation

 The following table outlines the documents which have been considered for the purposes of carrying out this analysis and assessment: